faf-big

 addMatch(diskItem)

-adds the disk item to the results.
+Adds the item to the results.

 Example scripts